-In today’s post, I will show you how to perform memory dump and how to, by using different types of tools, extract information from the memory dump.
+This time, we are going to be talking about memory dump analysis which is a pretty interesting subject as usual.
+You’ll learn how to perform memory dump and how to, by using different types of tools, extract information from it.

 How to perform a memory dump